IldikoMagda/hooked-on-a-feeling/README.md

 ## Installation

-You can access our project either through our website which can be accessed by the link below or you can run it locally on your machine.
+You can access our project either through our website  or you can run it locally on your machine.

+-To access our project through our website:

 https://project-3-frontend-kruw.onrender.com/

-To run the Revision Realm, follow these steps:
+-To access our project locally:

 1. Clone the repository to your local machine.